QuangMinh-Le/CreateApplicationInstallerProcess_uOttawa2023/README.md

 **`Step 1:`**
 <br/>
-Click on button <code><b>Merge Request</b></code> (4th button from top, on the left most navigation column)
+On the left most navigation column, click on button <code><b>Merge Request</b></code> (4th button from top).

 **`Step 2:`**
 <br/>
 If there is not any merge request, you are good to go.
-You can skip the steps below and start modifying your Installer
+You can skip the steps below and start modifying your Installer.
 <br/>
 If there is a merge request, follow these steps below:
 <br/>